 - a wide range of resources and equipment to support children's learning

-What if a service is not meeting your needs?
+What if a learning support service is not meeting my child's needs?

 If you are receiving a service and it's not meeting your needs and expectations, you should talk to your key worker.
-If you need information about the Special Education complaints procedure, talk to a service manager at your local Special Education office.
+If you need information about the Learning Support complaints procedure, talk to a service manager at your local Ministry of Education office.
+The Ministry of Education has 10 regional offices around the country.
+See 'External links and downloads' at the bottom of this page for contact details.

-Some regular schools also have attached classes that provide specialist support for children who need additional support for learning.
-Your child can move between regular classes and the attached classes.
-Special Education staff will give you the information you need to help you work out the best option for your child.
+Learning Support staff can give you the information you need to help you work out the best option for your child.

 Day specialist schools can provide specialist teaching and specialist services to your child if they have high needs.
 As well as a base school, many specialist schools have satellite classes on-site at regular schools.
 This means your child can receive specialist teaching and still be in a regular school environment.

 Some specialist schools also offer a travelling (also called itinerant or outreach) teaching service, so that your child can be enrolled at their local school in a regular classroom but get specialist teaching from the special school.